michaelbazos/tour-of-heroes-webpack/README.md

-# Angular2 starter kit with webpack
+## Description

+Angular 2 starter kit featuring the official Tour of Heroes tutorial ([link](https://angular.io/docs/ts/latest/tutorial/)) and Webpack.
+Up to date with **Angular 2.4.x** and TypeScript 2.

 ## Requirements